Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 • For large projects it is advisable to switch from LTS to LTS (e.g. from 11 → 17 → 21).

-6. Power and regression testing
+6. Performance and regression testing

-The most common problems in migration:
+Most common problems during migration:

 • Unsupported libraries – older dependencies may not work on the new JDK.